dotnet/csharpstandard/standard/expressions.md

   > *Note*: This entire step is exactly parallel to the corresponding step in the processing of a *namespace_or_type_name* ([§7.8](basic-concepts.md#78-namespace-and-type-names)). *end note*
 - Otherwise, if `e` is zero and `I` is the identifier `_`, the *simple_name* is a fresh discard (§discards-new-clause) and its type shall be inferred from the syntactic context:
   - If the discard occurs as an `out` *argument_value*, its type shall be the type of the corresponding parameter.
-  - If the discard occurs as the left-hand side of an assignment expression, its type shall be the type of the right-hand side
+  - If the discard occurs as the left side of an assignment expression, its type shall be the type of the right side
-  - If the discard occurs as a *tuple_element* on the left hand side of a deconstructing assignment, its type shall be the type of the corresponding tuple element on the right-hand side.
+  - If the discard occurs as a *tuple_element* on the left side of a deconstructing assignment, its type shall be the type of the corresponding tuple element (after deconstruction) on the right side.
   - If the discard occurs in a different syntactic context, or a type cannot be inferred, a compile time error occurs.
 - Otherwise, the *simple_name* is undefined and a compile-time error occurs.